KIPP WAYS Academy Staff

 Erinn Cottman, 7th Grade English Language Arts Teacher and Grade Level Chair

 Erinn is the 7th Grade English Language Arts Teacher and Grade Level Chair.
 She began her career in education as a Teach For America corps member.
 Before pursuing a career in education, she previously worked in journalism as a writer for Black Enterprise magazine in New York, and continues to occasionally contribute articles to this leading business publication.
 She is an honors graduate of Hampton University where she received a BA in Print Journalism.
-Mrs. Cottman is currently pursuing a Master's Degree in Middle Grades Language Arts and Social Studies at Georgia State University.
+Erin is currently pursuing a Master's degree in Middle Grades Language Arts and Social Studies at Georgia State University.

 Happi Dawsey, Dean of Culture